brohith123/brohith123.github.io/README.md

 ### Blog Post Date 3/6/2020

-Recently in my STATS 385 class, we had to code for using an existing database already loaded in Rstudio to create a density estimate curve for the famous Old Faithful geyser located in Yellowstone National Park in regards to eruption times.
+Recently in my STATS 385 class, we had to code for using an existing database already loaded in Rstudio to create a density estimate curve for the famous Old Faithful geyser located in Yellowstone National Park in regards to the length of its eruption times.
 Attached below is the code I used from the dataset, 'faithful' to display an output of this comparison.
+I have not visiting Yellowstone yet but I mostly definitely will someday as I enjoy going on camping and backtripping trips, so this was definitely an interesting piece of information to mull over.

 ```markdown